-Offender funds are recorded in the Offender’s Trust Fund Account which is used to record all deposits,
+- Offender funds are recorded in the Offender’s Trust Fund Account which is used to record all

-Any cash in the offender’s possession upon commitment will be deposited in the in the Kiosk to be
+- Any cash in the offender’s possession upon commitment will be deposited in the Kiosk to be

-When funds are received at the Lobby Kiosk, a receipt will be given to the person leaving the funds.
+- When funds are received at the Lobby Kiosk, a receipt will be given to the person leaving the funds.

 The funds will then be recorded in the Offender’s Trust Fund Account.
-No checks or money orders will be
+No checks or money

-Offenders being released from custody who have funds in their Offender’s Trust Fund Account
+- Offenders being released from custody who have funds in their Offender’s Trust Fund Account

 will be issued a debit card for the balance of their account.
-Note: Some funds may be frozen on your account for
+Note: Some funds may be frozen on your

-Destruction or defacing of County property will result in your account being frozen until the
+- Destruction or defacing of County property will result in your account being frozen until the

 incident is investigated.
-If fault is proven, the amount of repairs and/ or replacement may be deducted from the
+If fault is proven, the amount for repairs and/ or replacement may be

-address the problem to the Commissary Officer by filling out a Request to Staff Member form or the jail
+address the problem to the Accounts Clerk by filling out a Request to Staff Member form or the Jail

 Indigent Offenders (No Funds)

-personal hygiene items, writing materials, and postage of both private and legal letters.
+personal hygiene items, writing materials, and postage of both private and legal mail.
 These items

-can be ordered after being incarcerated 72 hours and then every three weeks.
+can be ordered after being incarcerated 72 hours and then every two weeks.
 The order is limited to

-In the event that an offender receives funds in his/her account, the price of the indigent orders
+- In the event that an offender receives funds in his/her account, the price of the indigent orders

-will be deducted from the deposited funds and any remaining funds will be applied to your account.
+will be deducted from the deposited funds and any remaining funds will be applied to the

 Commissary services are scheduled as follows:

-Note: Commissary starts processing orders at 7:00 am Funds must be deposited into the inmate's account
+Note: Commissary starts processing orders at 7:00 am.
+Funds must be deposited into

-If a holiday falls on the delivery day, arrangements will be posted in the housing units for that week.
+- If a holiday falls on a delivery day, arrangements will be posted in the housing units for delivery

-The amount and frequency of the purchases may be limited by the Sheriff and/or the Captain of the
+- The amount and frequency of the purchases may be limited by the Sheriff and/or the Captain of the

 commissary order slip.